 I believe Polly Forrest Yelverton’s son, Samuel Yelverton, moved to Haywood County to live with his mother’s brother, Samuel W. Forrest.
 He then married Ann W., the girl living in the home of his uncle and listed in the census as his uncle’s “daughter.”
 Although, as you will see, I suspect she was a Sherrod relative of his wife, Zilpha Sherrod Forrest, rather than Samuel’s first cousin.

-One early Forrest family mention can be found in a book of colonial North Carolina land abstracts with a mention of “Forrest’s corner” in a Dobbs County, North Carolina land transaction dated March 4, 1775.
+One early Forrest family mention can be found in a book of colonial North Carolina land abstracts which mentions “Forrest’s corner” in a Dobbs County, North Carolina land transaction dated March 4, 1775.
 Dobbs County was formed in 1758 but was ceased to exist in 1791 when it was divided into Glasgow and Lenoir Counties.
 Glasgow was later changed to Greene County.

 This Henry and Mary Forrest are thought to have had five children.

-In addition to Dobbs County, other North Carolina counties with a strong connection to this family include Greene, Gates, Bertie and Martin Counties.
+In addition to Dobbs County, other North Carolina counties with descendants of this family include Greene, Gates, Bertie and Martin Counties.

 The possible children of Henry and Mary Moore Forrest were: